 Rua do Meiral, 508 | Vila Nova de Gaia

 Cantinho das Aromáticas is a certified organic farming company focused on producing delicious herbs, including herbal teas and condiments to use in your kitchen.

 I included Cantinho das Aromáticas on this list of the best spots for relaxing in Porto because you can enjoy a relaxed walk on its plantations before heading to the grocery store where you can buy not only its products but also beauty products, organic food & wine and even books about organic agriculture.

-How to get there: Take bus 902 at Casa da Música and get off at the stop 4 Caminhos – go down Rua do Meiral and about 500m you will find the Quinta on your right-hand side.
+How to get there: take the bus 902 at Casa da Música and get off at the stop 4 Caminhos – go down Rua do Meiral and after walking 500m you will find Cantinho das Aromáticas on your right-hand side.